esper-io/esper-cli/README.md

 ```

 #### 7. delete
 Remove particular group.
 Here, if `group-name` is given, the first group from the response list with the given name will be removed.
-If `--groupid` or `-gid` option and `group-name` is given, the corresponding group will be removed.
+If `--groupid` or `-id` option and `group-name` is given, the corresponding group will be removed.
 ```sh
 $ espercli group delete [OPTIONS] [group-name]
 ```